 In 1995, the Bronx Household of Faith submitted an application to city officials, expressing their desire to hold Sunday worship services at Public School 15.
-The application was denied by the New York City Department of Education, which cited the First Amendment’s Establishment Clause as the primary reason for keeping church services out of public school buildings.
+The New York City Department of Education denied the application, which cited the First Amendment’s Establishment Clause as the primary reason for keeping church services out of public school buildings.

-However, the church countered that the denial was a violation of its First Amendment rights and sued the city of New York in an effort to overturn the decision.
+However, the church countered that the denial violated its First Amendment rights and sued the city of New York to overturn the decision.
 The Alliance Defense Fund (ADF) has been representing the Bronx Household of Faith in court ever since the case originated in 1995.
 According to the Christian Post, the ADF argued against claims by the city that if schools allowed churches to hold worship services at the schools, it would be seen as an endorsement of religion by the city government.

-As a result of the legal action that has ensued, around 60 churches throughout New York City were in danger of eviction.
-The Christian Post cites MSNBC’s Martin Bashir, who called the decision by New York City to ban religion from public schools, “a monstrosity of religious intolerance.”
+As a result of the ensuing legal action, around 60 churches throughout New York City were in danger of eviction.
+The Christian Post cites MSNBC’s Martin Bashir, who called the decision by New York City to ban religion from public schools “a monstrosity of religious intolerance.”
 Bashir added that the ban would hurt those who helped poor communities in the area the most – the local churches.

 Jordan Lorence, an attorney for the ADF, agreed with Bashir.
 Lawrence told the Christian Post, “There is no reason to exclude worship services from these empty school buildings, especially when the schools allow other community groups to meet.
 Why exclude churches that are helping their neighbors in so many significant ways?”

 deo reports on the Bronx Household of Faith controversy.